slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/LAMP_Demo.md

 through multiple web front-ends and a distributed MongoDB database.
 By default, the deployment has:

-  - An HAProxy node for load-balancing the web front-ends
+  - 1 HAProxy node for load-balancing the web front-ends
   - 2 web front-ends running Apache
   - 3 MongoDB nodes running with a quorum of 2